john-cd/rust_howto/bk/src/language/macros.md

 {{#include macros.incl.md}}

 Rust macros enable metaprogramming, allowing you to write code that generates other code.
-This capability allows for code reuse by reducing boilerplate and enhancing readability through more expressive syntax.
+This capability allows for code reuse by reducing boilerplate and enhancing readability through more expressive syntax:

 - Macros are commonly used as variadic interfaces: They can handle a variable number of arguments and therefore are more flexible than functions. `println!`, for example, can take any number of arguments, as required by its format string.
 - Macros can implement common traits automatically or create domain-specific languages.